 The continent of Westeros, where the largest parts of the books take place, has a culture and level of technology that is based on Northwestern Europe in the Middle Ages.
-The dozens of tournaments that are described or mentioned in the series are important social events, and form the background of many of the major plot developments.
+The dozens of tourneys that are described or mentioned in the series are important social events, and form the background of many of the major plot developments.
 For the knights, the tourney outcomes are an important part of their personal history.

-George R. R. Martin's descriptions of these tournament vary wildly.
-Some, like the Hand's tourney in A Game of Thrones or the tourney at Ashford Meadow in The Hedge Knight are part of the basic plot, and narrated first hand.
-Martin describes their spectacular pageantry in vivid detail that is characteristic of his style in A Song of Ice and Fire, often mentioning of the heraldry and the armour of individual entrants, and the results of every tilt.
-Other tourneys of pivotal significance, like the Harrenhal Tourney, are described piecemeal in flashbacks by various characters, and the reader must assemble the information from numerous small fragments.
+George R. R. Martin's descriptions of these tourneys vary wildly.
+Some, like the Hand's tourney in A Game of Thrones or the tourney at Ashford Meadow in The Hedge Knight are part of the basic plot and are narrated first hand.
+Martin describes their pageantry in detail that is characteristic of his style in A Song of Ice and Fire, often mentioning the heraldry and the armour of individual entrants and the results of every tilt.
+Other tourneys of pivotal significance, like the tourney at Harrenhal, are described piecemeal in flashbacks by various characters, and the reader must assemble the information from numerous small fragments.

 Formats and rules

-Many tournaments pit pairs of warriors in rounds, where the loser is eliminated and the winner proceeds to the next round.
-The winner of the last round is declared champion.
-This is similar to how many tournaments in real life were performed, with exception of the best-of-three rule; see jousting.
-Another popular format was used at Ashford.
-This type of tournament starts with five champions who defend the honor of a woman, often a daughter of the Lord who arranges the tournament.
+Another format was used at Ashford Meadow.
+This type of tourney starts with five champions who defend the honor of a woman, often a daughter of the lord who arranges the tournament.
 Other participants can challenge one of the champions to a joust, and if successful take his place.
-At the end of the tournament, the five remaining champions either confirm the original Queen of Love and Beauty, or chose a new.
+At the end of the tourney, the five remaining champions either confirm the original queen of love and beauty, or chose a new one.